Shirllie-Apiyo/C_Sharp/README.md

 - to clear type : cls
 - create a directory called gradebook
 - cd gradebook
--  mkdir src (mkdir GradeBook), - dotnet new console, -dir,     -  dotnet run (displays Hello, World)
+-  mkdir src (mkdir GradeBook),type: - dotnet new console, -dir,
+-  type: dotnet run (displays Hello, World!)
 -  mkdir test

 Steps 2
 - go back to directories i.e type:
 - ..\..\
 - code . (to open vs code)
+- the main project will be in the GradeBook folder in the scr folder